mia-jinns/jinns/doc/source/index.rst

 Changelog:

+* v0.5.1:

+    - Fix problem in observation loss term.
+Add tests for observation loss term.

+    - Diverse code improvements and updated notebooks.

 * v0.5.0:

-    - SPINNs are now implemented in `jinns` in many common use cases and their results have been added to the existing notebboks!
+    - SPINNs are now implemented in `jinns` in many common use cases and their results have been added to the existing notebooks!
 SPINNs have been proposed in *Separable Physics-Informed Neural Networks*, Cho et al., 2023.

     - New convention to handle vectorial solutions: now, when we are working with PDEs, neural networks encoding solution of one dimension must have a trailing (1,) in its shape.
 Same thing for the returned value of dynamic losses: one must have a trailing (1,)